ljonesfl/down_detector/readme.md

 I created this program to run on a Raspberry Pi and check the internet connection periodically then say something if it changes state to down and back up.

+## Requirements
+### Should
+* Poll the internet connection periodically
+* Announce when the state of the internet connection changes
+* Only announce state changes during a scheduled window

+### Could
+* Notify if latency exceeds a threshold
+* Notify via email or text message

 ## Usage

     python3 down_detector.py